Dehydration Headache: An Overview

 Electrolyte Drinks

-While plain water ought to get the job done, electrolyte solution drinks assist you with recharging the minerals your body needs for it to work efficiently.
+While plain water should suffice, electrolyte solution drinks help recharge the minerals your body needs to work efficiently.

-You get electrolytes from the food varieties you eat and the things you drink.
-Lack of hydration can disturb the significant equilibrium of electrolytes in your body, so recharging them with a low-sugar sports drink could assist you with feeling improved.
+Electrolytes are obtained from the foods you eat and the drinks you drink.
+Lack of hydration can disturb the significant equilibrium of electrolytes in your body, so recharging them with a low-sugar sports drink could help you feel better.

 OTC Pain Relievers